bradennapier/react-grid-poc/README.md

 - Tree vs Binary Tree Format (fixes [react-mosaic#31](https://github.com/palantir/react-mosaic/issues/31))

-- Custom constraints per tile and the ability to provide grid-wide constraints by pixels or percent (height and width).
+- Custom constraints per tile and the ability to provide grid-wide constraints by pixels AND percent (height and width).

 - Provides optional context to children for more performant rendering (fixes [react-mosaic#79](https://github.com/palantir/react-mosaic/issues/79) among other things).
   - For example, `isDragging`, `height`, `width`, `position`, and more are planned (with the latter 3 currently implemented) (fixes [react-mosaic#69](https://github.com/palantir/react-mosaic/issues/69)).